SirPepe/ornament/Readme.md

 ### `@formStateRestore()`

-**Method and class field decorator** that causes decorated class methods to run when a form-associated component's `formStateRestoreCallback()` fires.
+**Method and class field decorator** that causes runs decorated class methods when a form-associated component's `formStateRestoreCallback()` fires.
 This does not work in Chrome-based browsers as of November 2023.